Dems debate how to hit Trump on virus, economy amid crisis

-Underscoring a Democratic consensus that Trump’s own words will be one of their most potent weapons, Rep. Mark Pocan, D-Wis., said, “Donald Trump does have the biggest bully pulpit.
+Underscoring a Democratic consensus that Trump’s own words will be a potent weapon, Rep. Mark Pocan, D-Wis., said: “Donald Trump does have the biggest bully pulpit.
 But fortunately for Democrats, Donald Trump has the biggest bully pulpit.”

-Yet seven months from Election Day, Democrats have not yet matched the pulpit that Trump has used to host daily, nationally televised briefings that can exceed two hours.
+Yet seven months from Election Day, Democrats have not matched the attention Trump can command with daily, nationally televised briefings that can exceed two hours.

 And they’re juggling conflicting instincts: attack Trump aggressively now and risk accusations of using a catastrophe for political reasons, or wait until society starts returning to normal.
 That might give him time to define himself as a wartime president battling a virus that’s enveloped the globe.